 Acceptable promotions must still be suitably monitored, managed and controlled to ensure excessive consumption of alcohol is not encouraged.

-Ask yourself: will my promotion make people drink faster or more then they normally would?
+Ask yourself: will my promotion make people drink faster or more than they normally would?
 If the answer is yes, reconsider your promotion.

 Are you planning a raffle, sweepstake, bingo, prize competition, a game of chance, or an instant game like scratch and win, where alcohol is the prize?